 About Sheldon Person

-Originally from Edmonton, Alberta, violist Sheldon Person has been a member of the Houston Symphony since 2011.
-He was previously a member of the Indianapolis Symphony Orchestra and has performed with the London Symphony Orchestra, the St. Paul Chamber Orchestra, the Mainly Mozart Festival Orchestra, and as a soloist with the Edmonton Symphony Orchestra and the Houston Civic Symphony.
-Sheldon also serves as a faculty artist at the Sewanee Summer Music Festival and an artist at the Zenith Chamber Music Festival.
+As a member of the Houston Symphony, Mr. Person has performed in seven countries on three continents and on their live recording of Alban Berg ’s Wozzeck that received the 2017 Grammy Award.
+Mr. Person was previously a member of the Indianapolis Symphony Orchestra and has also performed with the London Symphony Orchestra, the St. Paul Chamber Orchestra, the Mainly Mozart Festival Orchestra, and as soloist and guest principal with the Edmonton Symphony Orchestra.

-As first prize winner of the 2005 Royal Overseas League ’s Bernard Shore Viola Competition in London, Sheldon performed recitals in London, including an appearance at St. Martin-in-the-Fields.
-While a member of the Artea String Quartet, Sheldon performed chamber music throughout the U.K., including appearances at Wigmore Hall, the South Bank Centre, the Brighton Festival, Buckingham Palace, and live on BBC Radio 3.
-Since moving to Houston, Sheldon has performed chamber music for KUHA Houston Public Radio, the Texas Music Festival, Musiqa, and Interplay: Musicians of the Houston Symphony.
-He has appeared as a guest artist at Rice University, University of Houston, Indiana State University, and Michigan State University, and performs regularly with Musica Tra Amici.
+As first prize winner of the Royal Overseas League ’s Bernard Shore Viola Competition, Mr. Person performed recitals in London, including an appearance at St. Martin-in-the-Fields.
+While a member of the Artea String Quartet, Leverhulme Fellows at the Royal Academy of Music, Mr. Person appeared at Wigmore Hall, the South Bank Centre, the Brighton Festival, Buckingham Palace, and live on BBC Radio 3.
+He was also the winner of the Wayne Crouse Viola Prize at the Corpus Christi International Competition for Piano and Strings.